WojciechMatuszewski/programming-notes/web/react/epic-react-v2.md

 }
 ```

+- **Note of the default browser behavior** – browser will display the old image until the new one loads.

+  - **I could not find a direct documentation reference regarding this behavior**.

 - This section on the workshop touches on the important concept of **forcing the `Suspense` component to always show the fallback**.

   - **When using _transitions_, React will only show the `Suspense` fallback upon the first load**.
 After that, any change triggered inside a _transition_ will result in showing the "old" UI while the new one loads.